 “Shuwa-Shuwa” is an illustrated book of Japanese onomatopoeia with contributions from illustrators all around the world who drew their vision of a Japanese onomatopoeia.
 Appearing in each illustration are Maïté & Maceo, the children of the French-Japanese family who initiated the project and spent the last 18 months working on it.
 Appropriately, the book is in English, French and Japanese.

-You can read more about the project on the site’s kickstarter page!
+You can read more about the project on their site!